 Many of the components and systems operating in space are affected by electromagnetic fields.
 CST STUDIO SUITE® contains high-frequency, low-frequency, multiphysics and charged particle solvers for simulating and investigating the electromagnetic (EM) performance of individual components as well as entire EM systems.
 To demonstrate these space applications, CST is hosting a workshop with customer presentations from Airbus Defence and Space and Thales Alenia Space in September.
 Read more.

 ELECTRONIC MILITARY & DEFENSE MAGAZINE

 Electronic Military & Defense was developed as a resource for engineers, program managers, project managers, and other professionals involved in the design and development of electronic and electro-optic systems for a wide range of defense and aerospace applications.
-Check out the digital edition of our latest issue for exclusive editorial on 3D printing, directed energy weapons, AESA radar design and testing, biothreat and explosives detection, UAV sensing, and more.
+Check out the digital edition of our latest issue for exclusive editorial on wearable antennas for military applications, countering EMI threats, biological and chemical threat detection, advances in optical sensing, and more.

 Sign up to receive a free copy of the 2014 edition!

 Research and Markets (http://www.researchandmarkets.com/research/ztm9zl/global_remotes) has announced the addition of the "Global Remotes Market 2014-2018" report to their offering.